What Is Wisdom? "Wise Reasoning" Has Three Specific Facets

 The April 2016 study, “The Many Faces of Wisdom: An Investigation of Cultural-Historical Wisdom Exemplars Reveals Practical, Philosophical, and Benevolent Prototype,” was published in the Personality and Social Psychology Bulletin.

-For this research, the authors chose a wide range of ‘cultural-historical exemplars’ throughout history—such as Socrates, Mahatma Gandhi, Jesus Christ, Benjamin Franklin, Abraham Lincoln, Martin Luther King Jr., Mother Teresa, etc.—and asked study participants a series of open-ended questions about what made these figures seem wise.
+For this research, the authors chose a wide range of ‘cultural-historical exemplars’ throughout history—such as Socrates, Mahatma Gandhi, Jesus Christ, Benjamin Franklin, Abraham Lincoln, Martin Luther King Jr., and Mother Teresa—and asked study participants a series of open-ended questions about what made these figures seem wise.

 Within the most frequently mentioned exemplars of wisdom, the researchers created the three basic wisdom prototypes: practical wisdom (Lincoln, Franklin), philosophical wisdom (Socrates, King Solomon), and benevolent wisdom (MLK Jr, Mother Teresa).
 After analyzing the data, the researchers pinpointed which of the three wisdom prototypes resonated most strongly with participants.